About our teacher trainers

 Temple Ary, M.Ed.

 Temple Ary received her Masters in Special Education from Lesley University in Cambridge, MA in 1982.
 She began her teaching career in Boston at the Carroll School for students with Dyslexia.
-Currently, she is a math specialist at The Ramaz Lower School in New York City.
-She both teaches children from preschool through second grade and collaborates with teachers.
+She was a math specialist at The Ramaz Lower School in New York City prior to her retirement in 2018.
+There, she taught children from preschool through second grade and collaborated with teachers.
 She started working with Margaret Stern in 1992 when she was looking for a more effective way to teach math.
 She is constantly integrating and updating her strategies but considers Stern foundational.
 She has consulted and run workshops for teachers in public, charter, and private schools and done presentations for organizations like the IDA and NCTM.
 She tutors children individually as well.

 Stephanie Feinberg, M.Ed.